Total Live Articles: 430

 Referral Criteria

-• Pregnancy <6 weeks
+• <6 weeks of gestation

 • No risk factors (e.g. previous ectopic pregnancy)